-The goal of the Hogg Foundation RTP Grant Program is to support the dissemination of the RTP curricula across the fields of psychiatry, psychology, social work, nursing, peer support and addiction counseling in Texas.
-The six awardees have each been granted $200,000 over four years.
-Grantees’ activities will parallel and build upon the best practices of the national RTP development process.
-The core of RTP is comprehensive, discipline-focused training on recovery-oriented principles and practices.
+The goal of the Recovery to Practice grant program is to support the dissemination of Recovery to Practice curricula across the fields of psychiatry, psychology, social work, nursing, peer support and addiction counseling in Texas.
+The six grantees will implement and build upon the best practices of the national Recovery to Practice development process.
+The curricula includes comprehensive, discipline-focused training on recovery-oriented principles and practices.

 The RTP curriculum development and piloting was a five year process that used SAMHSA’s definition and 10 components of recovery as the foundation.

 - American Psychiatric Nurses Association Texas Chapter (Garland, Texas)

 - Mental Health Resource of Texas/Via Hope (Austin, Texas)

 - Texas Tech University Health Sciences Center El Paso (El Paso, Texas)